danwhitston/auction-api/README.md

 The test objects are *not* deleted after a test run.
 The API does not have actions to enable deletion, and the test code does not control the application environment.
 Therefore, subsequent test runs will fail due to duplicate data, until the dockerised MongoDB database is dropped or the `mongo` container in which it operates is deleted and rebuilt.

 ### REST endpoints

 All actions are RESTful, with JSON body for POST data, an auth-token header where required for authorisation, and query params for parameters additional to the REST actions and resource identities.
-In the default setup, the root endpoint is at <http://localhost:3000/>.
+In the default local setup using docker-compose, the root endpoint is at <http://localhost:3000/>.

 The API sends one of three response statuses: